Smarter Balanced Assessment Consortium: Member states

 Iowa, North Carolina, and Wyoming are affiliate members.
 Previously, it had 30 members.
 Member states can associate with one or both consortia, without committing to using either test.

 Assessment

 Beginning in the Spring of 2015, SBAC began assessing students with their new assessment format.
-The assessments are given in grades 3 - 8 and 11, in the content areas of Math and English Language Arts.
+The assessments are given in grades 3–8 and 10 (11 in California), in the content areas of Math and English Language Arts.
 Each test called a Summative Assessment, consists of a Performance Task (PT) and a Computer-Adaptive Test (CAT).